TryGhost/migrate/packages/mg-substack-csv/README.md

 A more realistic command for a Substack migration looks like this:

-`yarn migrate substack <path to post.csv file> --url <URL to substack instance> --readPosts <path to directory containing html files> --email <main author email> --drafts false`
+`migrate substack <path to post.csv file> --url <URL to substack instance> --readPosts <path to directory containing html files> --email <main author email> --drafts false`

 ## Develop